 - Introduction of a NWDAF providing the capability to aggregate Output Analytics (referred to as "Central/Aggregator NWDAF").

 - Enhancement to distributed NWDAFs to provide "aggregation analytics metadata" related to the Output Analytics.
-This may be supported by only subset of the distributed NWDAFs
+This may be supported by only a subset of the distributed NWDAFs, since "aggregation analytics metadata" may not be always required for aggregating output analytics.

 - Enhancement to NWDAFs to request "aggregation analytics metadata" by providing "aggregation analytics metadata request" indication in the request message.